alizaKhalidKhan/Basic-HTML-CSS-Projects/Progress Bar - 2/README.md

 Hey Everyone!
-I have tried creating progress bar using "<progress></progress>" tag of html and some css.
+I have tried creating progress bar using "PROGRESS" tag of html and some css.